 I don’t have mystical or psychic abilities but I possess qualities that would identify me as an empath.

 At church, when I greeted people, I surveyed their faces.
 Was there sadness or fatigue in the eyes?
-Were there worried frowns behind the smiles?
+Were there worried lines behind the smiles?
 Or were they masking everything over?
 When I shook their hands, I noted the strength in the grip, the temperature, and whether they had a wedding band.
 If I hugged someone I gauged their vitality and shared some of mine with them.
 I listened to the tone of voice and I paid attention to the nuance of their words.
 I did a quick survey from head to foot.
 I saw tattoos, jewelry, and state of dress.
 It’s not that I cared how well they dressed–I was looking for signs as to how they were.

 I did this outside of church, too, at restaurants and the grocery store.
 There were often many encounters within a short amount of time.
 Once, someone accompanied me to the Walmart and commented later, “Within fifteen minutes you met with eight people, all of whom told you significant things about themselves.”
 That was normal for me.